logo

 Fertiliser (incl.
 N)

-Following a review with regenerative farming consultants, fertiliser for the farm is based on organic fish, seaweed and humates.
+Fertiliser for the farm is based on organic fish, seaweed and humates.
 A fit for purpose spreader is owned so spreading is all done in house.
-Cost includes $800 for conventional soil testing and $2,300 soil microbial testing.
+Cost includes 8,154 for soil microbial, pasture and soil testing.
+This testing allowance is quite high as there is always something new to investigate in an endeavor to learn more about the organic soil system and to help evaluate actions taken.

 26,200 0.23 75 156